Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/women-on-stage/index.en.md

 +++
 draft		= false
-title		= "Women on Stage"
+title		= "Women on Stage 2.0"
 description = "Women On Stage 2.0 is a public speaking and professional development workshop dedicated to women leaders and executives who want to speak up, inspire and present with confidence." weight		= 2 categories	= [ "Training & Workshops" ]